vanshpunmiya318/supply-chain-logistics-analysis/README.md

 - **Ocean** followed at **19.3%**.
 - **Air Charter** recorded a **10.5%** late-delivery rate.
 - **Air** recorded a lower late-delivery rate of **8.5%**.
-- Shipments with **N/A** as the recorded mode had a **1.3%** late-delivery rate.
+- Shipments with **N/A** as the recorded mode had a **1.3%** late-delivery rate, but this category was treated as a **data-quality flag rather than a meaningful shipment mode**.

 The results indicate that **Truck and Ocean shipments experienced the highest observed late-delivery rates**, while Air shipments showed considerably lower delay rates.
-These differences highlight shipment mode as an important area for further operational investigation.
+The N/A category was excluded from meaningful mode-performance interpretation because it represents missing or unspecified shipment-mode information.

 ### Q4.
 Shipment Size and Freight-Cost Efficiency